datacarpentry/python-ecology-lesson/_episodes/00-before-we-start.md

 will be "lost" when you close the session.
 Spyder uses the [IPython](http://ipython.org) console by default.

-Because we want our code and workflow to be reproducible, it is better to type the commands in the script editor, and save them as a script.
+Since we want our code and workflow to be reproducible, it is better to type the commands in the script editor, and save them as a script.
 This way, there is a complete record of what we did, and anyone (including our future selves!) can easily reproduce the results on their computer.